spxbhuhb/zakadabar-stack/core/doc/misc/ServicesAndSupport.md

 buy long term support to guarantee that problems will be solved on that version parallel to the main branch.

+## Module Security Review

+If you would like to have an open source, Zakadabar based module reviewed from security point of view, our CISA certified auditors will make sure that the module is safe for use.

 ## Training

 Online or on-site training for planners, programmers, testers, IT administrators.